UW-AbbVie Fellowship

 Application Requirements

-- You must hold U.S. citizenship or permanent residency status to apply, we are unable to sponsor non-immigrant visas for this program.
+- You must hold U.S. citizenship or permanent residency status to apply.
+Unfortunately, we are unable to sponsor non-immigrant visas for this program nor do international students on OPT qualify.

 - Degree in pharmacy or health-related discipline.